Gman-Superfly/AKIRA/README.md

 ## What Is This?

-AKIRA is a project to study how beliefs shape and transform information.
+AKIRA is an experimental real-time spectral belief system.

-Not just "how transformers work" in a mechanical sense, but something deeper: *what happens when many possibilities collapse into one certainty?* When ML models "know" something, what changed?
-When understanding crystallizes from confusion, what was the transformation?
+We study how streaming models maintain and update beliefs under latency and bandwidth constraints.
+Action Quanta (AQ) are the crystallized beliefs that enable action and teaching; they are the units that let a running system discriminate and reconstruct behavior from weights when joined with the live context window.
+AQ are not the final product, but without them the system cannot decide what to do or reteach itself from stored parameters.
+The primary focus is building and testing a real-time spectral architecture grounded in literature on belief updating, information theory, computational mechanics, and control.

-We base our work from observations and standards in Information Theory, Computational Mechanics, Physics, there are links under every document and we will be adding inline references as the project matures.
+We base the work on established results in information theory, computational mechanics, and physics.
+There are links under every document, and we will add inline references as the project matures.

 We don't have all the answers.
-We have hypotheses, experiments, and a framework for thinking about these questions.
+We have hypotheses, experiments, and a framework for thinking about these questions while the system runs in real time.
 This repository is a working document of that exploration.

 ```
 THE FUNDAMENTAL OBSERVATION